AnanthaRajuC/pasindud.github.io/_posts/2013-01-15-start-bloggin.md

 ####[Ruhoh](http://ruhoh.com/)
-Ruhoh same as jekyll but exclusivly for blogging which has a CLI to do some work for you.
+Ruhoh same as jekyll but exclusively for blogging which has a CLI to do some work for you.
 This is the project where I started learning ruby, I was able to put a fix for counting the no of posts in  that.